danielrriggs/danielrriggs.github.io/content/ego.md

 Identity attributes aren't facts.
 Identities are just perceptions we have about ourselves.
 	*This person was a themselves before they were a doctor, and they will be themselves after they are a doctor.*

 Our ahamkara tries to preserve our identities; sometimes, at all costs.
-A lot of the motivational issues & [[resistance]] we encounter when we try to take an action comes from the ahamkara; this resistance manifests in 2 major ways, which are both types of avoidance:
+A lot of the motivational issues & [[Resistance]] we encounter when we try to take an action comes from the ahamkara; this resistance manifests in 2 major ways, which are both types of avoidance:
 	*If you're **avoiding** something in life and you **really** can't figure out why (you've analyzed everything you can, you've talked to people, & still can't figure it out), then there's a decent chance it's an ahamkara.*
 The ahamkara avoids for 2 reasons:
 1) To preserve our sense of identity